nspcast/htotw/content/posts/2022-01-27-443-burning-books-in-the-name-of-liberty.md

 ---
-title: 443 Burning Books in the name of Liberty
+title: AN 443 Burning Books in the name of Liberty
 author: Dustin
 type: post
 date: 2022-01-27T08:00:16+00:00